Timeline: A week of political crisis in Malaysia

 That night, Anwar says some colleagues from the coalition are trying to bring down the government and form a new one to deny him the premiership.

-Mahathir had been angry that he came under pressure from pro-Anwar ministers at a meeting of the coalition on Feb.
+Mahathir had been angry that he was pressured by pro-Anwar ministers at a meeting of the coalition on Feb.
 21 to set a clear timeline for a handover, according to political sources.

 Mahathir resigns.
 Sources said he was upset by accusations that he was now willing to work with the same group that he defeated in the last general election amid allegations of corruption.